isomerpages/govtech-gobusiness-main/_browse-all-equipment-Construction/Battery-Energy-Storage-System.md

 ### Technical Requirements

-Battery energy storage systems replace diesel generators, significantly reducing emissions while providing a cleaner energy source.
-These systems efficiently power various construction equipment, including cranes and site offices, ensuring seamless operations.
-They feature remote monitoring capabilities, allowing for improved performance and energy consumption, supporting more sustainable construction practices.
+Battery energy storage systems replace diesel generators, significantly reducing emissions and energy consumption, while providing a cleaner energy source.
+- Battery energy storage system needs to be connected to the grid and be charged using grid electricity.
+- Connection to and charging from standby diesel generators is not permitted.

 ### Pre-Approved Equipment Brands and Models